VOBox Container (Legacy)¶

 Refer to command line Docker documentation for more details.

-Command Description
+Command | Description |

-~$ docker ps List active containers
+~$ docker ps |

-~$ docker ps -a List all containers
+~$ docker ps -a |

-~$ docker images List all images cached locally
+List all images cached locally |

-~$ docker commit myvocontainer myvoimagename Save container state as an image.
+~$ docker commit myvocontainer myvoimagename |

-With myimagename being the desired image name
+Save container state as an image.
+With myimagename being the desired image name |

-~$ docker export mycontainer > /home/myexportcontainer.tar Save the container as a tar file.
+~$ docker export mycontainer > /home/myexportcontainer.tar |

-With /home/myexportedcontainer.tar being the directory and name for the exported container
+Save the container as a tar file.
+With /home/myexportedcontainer.tar being the directory and name for the exported container |

 Docker commit vs export

-The commit command will save the container as an image in Docker's internal format.
-It will also preserve the container's history, layers and metadata, and also create a new layer on top.
 Beware that an image will rapidly grow in size if it is continuously being committed, as a result of all the stacked layers.

-The export command will save the container to a tar file, that can be reimported and used to launch new containers on the same machine, or uploaded and/or transferred elsewhere.
-However, it does not store any history or metadata, and will delete all previous layers except the current.
-Exporting and reimporting an image can thus be used to flatten a container that has gained a large file size, e.g. as a result of having previously used commit several times.
+Exporting and reimporting an image can thus be used to flatten a container that has gained a large file size, e.g. as a result of having previously used commit

-Advanced Topics
+Advanced Topics¶

-Setting DNS
+Setting DNS¶

 When a container is restarted, Docker will overwrite its DNS configuration with a default one.

-To avoid having to reapply the DNS settings on every container restart, this can be changed either by adding --dns=YOUR_DNS_IP to the run command in the create container step, or by changing the default DNS used by Docker.
-This can be done by creating the file /etc/docker/daemon.json with the following contents:
+To avoid having to reapply the DNS settings on every container restart, this can be changed either by adding --dns=YOUR_DNS_IP

 {